What are the Quality Checks in Revenue Cycle Management?

 If the number of clean claims (medical claims accepted by the insurance companies in the first attempt) is high, it is a good sign for revenue cycle management.

-The processing cost cuts down dramatically if there are less or nearly no errors in the medical claims, and fewer expenses mean high profit.
+The processing cost cuts down dramatically if there are fewer or nearly no errors in the medical claims, and fewer expenses mean high profit.

 Review the Strategy for Payer Mix